Chef’s knives, utility knives, paring knives, bread knives, slicers, and even tomato knives.

 - Poor edge retention, despite what the marketing people might tell you

-- Ceramic is very brittle (it easily breaks or chips)
+- Ceramic is very brittle (ceramic blades easily break or chip unless you care for them)

 - Sharpening is iffy (see the con above)